vladimir-aubrecht/Keyboard/readme.md

 In case you are interested **I am fine to donate 1 piece per person** in case you'll pay delivery.
 Be aware, that it's just PCB, components must be soldered by you.

 # Current status
-[Revision 1](changelog.md) PCB is working, check details about the [rev 1 build](docs/revisions/rev1.md)!
+[Revision 2](changelog.md) PCB is working, check details about the [rev 2 build](docs/revisions/rev2.md)!

-What is missing in Revision 1:
-- Bluetooth 5.0.
-- Charging through USB-C.
-- Anodized aluminium frame of Filco Majestouch 2 design.

-Currently I am focusing on finishing casing for the keyboard.
+I am finishing validation of adjusted casing and planning aluminium manufacturing soon.
-I managed to test dimensions of casing (see photo in [Galery](#Galery)) and keyboard can be already fully assembled when 3D printed! :)

 # Next steps
-At this time I am in process of ordering aluminium plate made on CNC(~25 usd - if everything will go well, I'll share where to make it ...).

-I am delaying aluminium case little bit longer as I want to extend project for magnetically attachable numpad (connected through POGO connectors from left or right side).
+Polishing firmware (and maybe support for QMK) will be my main focus.
+It's working, but there is a lot of technical debt there due to support of multiple microcontrollers for testing.
+I'll be also evaluating adding QMK support, thou it will probably not be replacement of custom firmware, but rather alternative.

 There are also planned changes in PCB namily:
-- switch to SPI interface to get lower latencies
-- improving brightness and colors of LEDs
-- adding status LEDs or tiny colorful OLED display (if I find some which fits into existing space, this is preferable solution).
+- adding status LEDs or tiny colorful display (if I find some which fits into existing space, this is preferable solution).
 - switch for turning keyboard on and off
 - better microcontroller with USB-C and more program storage
+- gyroscope / accelerometer for movement detection for optimizing wake up experience
+- fingerprint sensor

 # Built-in features
 - For battery below 15%, ESC will light red.